VoronMods/V1/Euro_Probe/README.md

 ![PIC](Images/PIC_7.png)

-If you want to integrate the probe in to the carriage, let me know.
+If you want to integrate the probe in to the new carriage, let me know.
 I will upload after is done.

 ![PIC](Images/PIC_2.png)